venkateshraju20/ecommerce-clothes/README.md

 # ecommerce-clothes
-E-commerce application using HTML and SCSS
+E-commerce application using HTML and SASS